 CSA Number/Name: Displays the CSA number entered in either the scanner or in the P&D Portal for a manual route along with the associated name as listed in CDAS.

-User ID: Displays the User #number entered in either the scanner or in the P&D Portal for a manual route along with the associated name as listed in CDAS.
+User ID: Displays the User number entered in either the scanner or in the P&D Portal for a manual route along with the associated name as listed in CDAS.

 User Type: Displays the user type entered in either the scanner or in the P&D Portal for a manual route.